A least squares approach for radar array adaptive nulling

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Schneible, Richard Arthur, "A least squares approach for radar array adaptive nulling" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 193.
+193.